Kobzol/hardware-effects/write-combining/README.md

 ## Write combining
 This example demonstrates write combining present in modern processors.
-CPUs have write combining buffers that try to fill a whole cache line before sending it for a write into cache/memory to reduce bus bandwidth/usage.
+CPUs have write combining buffers that try to fill a whole cache line before sending it for a write into cache/memory to reduce bus bandwidth stress/usage.

 The number of WC buffers is of course limited, so you get their benefit only when writing to a small number of memory streams concurrently.

-This effect is a bit hard to observe directly, but I'm confident that this program can demonstrate it, because for example `count 6, increment 3` is consistently faster than `count 6, increment 6` on my CPU even though it has more LLC and L1i cache misses (measured by `perf stat`, YMMV).
-The effect depends on the number of write combine buffers in your CPU, common number is somewhere between 4 and 10.
-I suggest trying combinations `6/3, 6/6, 8/4, 8/8` and so on.
+For example if you have 4 wc buffers, you can write to 4 different arrays repeatedly and the writes should be buffered by the WC buffers.
+If you write to 5 arrays at once, one of the writes will not benefit from the write combining.

 Usage:
 ```bash